 Wolters Kluwer Tax & Accounting:

-Who: Tax expert Mark Luscombe, JD, LL.M, CPA, Principal Federal Tax Analyst at Wolters Kluwer Tax & Accounting, can help discuss the potential tax issues involved with various fundraising efforts.
+Who: Tax expert Mark Luscombe, JD, LL.M, CPA, Principal Federal Tax Analyst at Wolters Kluwer Tax & Accounting, can help discuss the potential tax issues facing new college graduates.

 PLEASE NOTE: The content of this article is designed to provide accurate and authoritative information in regard to the subject matter covered.
 The information is provided with the understanding that Wolters Kluwer Tax & Accounting is not engaged in rendering legal, accounting, or other professional services.